Alberta Oil and Gas Liens

 Alberta Oil and Gas Lien Filing Deadline

-If you have performed work in respect to improvements, other than those associated with an oil or gas well/well site, liens must be filed with the Minister of Energy not later than 90 days from the last day that the work was last done or the materials were last furnished.
+If you have performed work in respect to improvements, other than those associated with an oil or gas well/well site, liens must be filed with the correct governing (Ministry of Energy or Land Titles) not later than 90 days from the last day that the work was last done or the materials were last furnished.

-If your claim is between day 1 to day 39 of the lien deadline then use our online form for Regular - Alberta Builders Lien Filing Service.
+If your claim is between day 1 to day 52 of the lien deadline then use our online form for Regular - Alberta Builders Lien Filing

-If your claim is between day 40 to day 45 of the lien deadline then you should use our Rush - Alberta Builders Lien Filing Service.
+If your claim is between day 53 and 60 of the lien deadline then you should use our Rush - Alberta Builders Lien Filing

-If your claim is between day 1 to day 84 of the lien deadline then use our online form for Regular - Alberta Oil and Gas Lien Filing Service.
+If your claim is between day 1 to day 82 of the lien deadline then use our online form for Regular - Alberta Oil and Gas Lien Filing.

-If your claim is between day 85 to day 90 of the lien deadline then you should use our Rush - Alberta Oil and Gas Lien Filing Service.
+If your claim is between day 83 to day 90 of the lien deadline then you should use our Rush - Alberta Oil and Gas Lien Filing

 The comments stated above are of a general nature regarding the filing of a builder's lien pertaining to an oil and gas site.
 This analysis may change depending on a variety of situations.
 Should you require specific advice or assistance with your particular matter take advantage of our free introductory consultation on filing an Oil and Gas Lien.